Depression, Personality Pathology, and Regulation of Emotion in Later Life (DP-RELATE)

 Jun Min

-Jun Min is currently an intern at the University of Florida Health Science Center in the clinical neuropsychology track.
-Upon completing his internship, he will be continuing his training at Mayo Clinic Florida as their Clinical Neuropsychology Post-Doctoral Fellow.
+Jun Min interned at the University of Florida Health Science Center in the clinical neuropsychology track.
+He continued his training at Mayo Clinic Florida as their Clinical Neuropsychology Post-Doctoral Fellow.
 His previous experience at the Ferkauf Older Adult Program gave rise to his interest in working with older adults and their families.
 This was later refined by his work at Mount Sinai Medical Center and NewYork -Presbyterian/Weill Cornell Medical Center where he had enjoyed learning and understanding the neurocognitive changes in older adults due to aging and other medical conditions.
 His clinical and research interests include the assessment and treatment of neurocognitive sequelae of various neurological/medical conditions in adults and older adults, pre-/post-surgical evaluation, and functional localization techniques (e.g., Wada testing, brain mapping).
 Given his cultural background, Jun Min is also passionate about cross-cultural neuropsychology.
 He is devoted to providing culturally inform neuropsychological evaluations and aims to be involved in international collaborations in promoting neuropsychology and cognitive health in Asian countries.

 Amanda Parker